Ernest Maas

-Ernest Maas (December 27, 1891 – July 21, 1986) was a silent-era screenwriter.
+Ernest Maas (December 27, 1891 – July 21, 1986) was an American silent-era screenwriter.

 Biography

 Maas first worked on silent films in 1920 when he created the scenario for Uncle Sam of Freedom Ridge, a pro-League of Nations film in the aftermath of World War I. He also was the first to film the almost unbelievable crush of commuters during the rush hour at New York's Grand Central Station.
 In 1925, he was offered a lucrative contract as a producer in the nascent Hollywood and moved to Los Angeles.